cerebral/cerebral/docs/docs/docs/get_started/function_tree.md

 `npm install function-tree@next --save`

 ### Debugger
-Function tree currently only has a standalone debugger for [Mac](https://drive.google.com/open?id=0B1pYKovu9UpybFc1YUxOT3JlaVE), [Windows](https://drive.google.com/open?id=0B1pYKovu9UpyUWt6SHM5N2xYYnc) and [Linux](https://drive.google.com/open?id=0B1pYKovu9UpybzVJWjVpRk9OTjg).
+Use the Cerebral standalone debugger configured with function-tree.